kartoza/bims-website/docs/src/administrator/biodiversity-data/physico-chemical-data.md

 * Select the Date
 * Select the Owner
 * Select Source Reference by using search filter and selecting.
-* Add specific variables by checking the **Measured** box and adding the value of each variable.
-Note all units have been standardised and users need to convert to these standard unit before capturing the data.
-Minimum and maximum values have also been included for data integrity checks.
+* Add specific variables by checking the **Measured** box and adding the value of each variable. <span style="color: red;"Note all units have been standardised and users need to convert to these standard unit before capturing the data.</span> Minimum and maximum values have also been included for data integrity checks.
-* Click “I agree to these data being shared via the RBIS platform for visualisation and download by registered FBIS/RBIS users” and Submit.
+* Click “I agree to these data being shared via the BIMS platform for visualisation and download by registered BIMS users” and Submit.

 **Adding physico-chemical data.**